googlearchive/polymer-element-catalog/guides/using-iron-icons.md

 [//]: # (does this video explain iron-iconset?)

+Use `iron-iconset` to create your own icon set.
+An icon set is a group of icons, distributed as a Polymer element. `iron-icons` above is an example of an icon set.

+## Creating SVG icon sets with `iron-iconset-svg`

-The styling possibilities become even more exciting when you want to make your own icon sets.
-To create a custom icon set with SVG, import and declare `iron-iconset-svg` in your html.
-Because SVG is just markup, you can put your SVG icons inside the `iron-iconset-svg` element as its children.
+Use `iron-iconset-svg` to create an icon set of SVG icons.

+Import and declare `iron-iconset-svg` in your html and put your SVG icon definitions inside the `iron-iconset-svg` element as its children.

     <link rel="import" href="../bower_components/iron-iconset-svg/iron-iconset-svg.html">
     <iron-iconset-svg id="custom-icons" iconSize="50">